bluesky66-dev/kibana/x-pack/plugins/ml/readme.md

 1. Provide the appropriate password and user name in `kibana.dev.yml`.

-1. Run `yarn start` to start HyperSec Kibana.
+1. Run `yarn start` to start Kibana.

 1. Go to http://localhost:560x/xxx (check the terminal message for the exact path).

 For more details, refer to this [getting started](https://www.elastic.co/guide/en/kibana/master/development-getting-started.html) page.

-### Adding sample data to HyperSec Kibana
+### Adding sample data to Kibana

-HyperSec Kibana has sample data sets that you can add to your setup so that you can test different configurations on sample data.
+Kibana has sample data sets that you can add to your setup so that you can test different configurations on sample data.

-1. Click the HyperSec logo in the upper left hand corner of your browser to navigate to the HyperSec Kibana home page.
+1. Click the Elastic logo in the upper left hand corner of your browser to navigate to the Kibana home page.

-1. Click _Load a data set and a HyperSec Kibana dashboard_.
+1. Click _Load a data set and a Kibana dashboard_.

 1. Pick a data set or feel free to click _Add_ on all of the available sample data sets.

-These data sets are now ready be analyzed in ML jobs in HyperSec Kibana.
+These data sets are now ready be analyzed in ML jobs in Kibana.

 ## Running tests